Quickstart: Langchain-hs

 let chatHistory = fromList

-[ Message System "Explain everthing with a texas accent." defaultMessageData
+[ Message System "Explain everything with a texas accent." defaultMessageData

 , Message User "What is functional programming?" defaultMessageData